AI+AR: How the Power Couple Fuels Unique Mobile App Experiences

-In fact, AI and machine learning technologies often work side-by-side the AR platforms and we have instances all around us in form of many AR apps.
+In fact, AI and machine learning technologies often work side-by-side with the AR platforms and we have instances all around us in the form of many AR apps.

-AR apps and programs collect the visual data over a period of time, meanwhile, AI/ML picks up patterns from this data that AR apps or programs have collected to arrive at predictions.
-Google Maps AR, Google Lens, and Snapchat are perfect instances of what a great combo AI and AR make.
+AR apps and programs collect visual data over a period of time, meanwhile, AI/ML picks up patterns from this data that AR apps or programs have collected to arrive at predictions.
+Google Maps AR, Google Lens, and Snapchat are perfect instances of what a great combo of AI and AR makes.

 Take Google Maps AR!